Face to face with Merseyside's earliest skeleton

 A 21st century reconstruction of the skull

-Tracey Seddon, (Organics Conservation), Joe Parsons (Conservation Technologies) and Lorraine Cornish (Natural History Museum) examining the Leasowe Man skull in National Museums Liverpool's Conservation Centre
+Tracey Seddon, (Organics Conservation), Joe Parsons (Conservation) and Lorraine Cornish (Natural History Museum) examining the Leasowe Man skull in National Museums Liverpool's Conservation Centre